burnol-math/irwin/README.md

-You will find at [arXiv:burnol](https://arxiv.org/search/?searchtype=author&query=Burnol%2C+J) some further manuscripts related to this topic, as well as earlier papers doing fancy mathematics on some other topics.
+You will find at [arXiv:burnol](https://arxiv.org/search/?searchtype=author&query=Burnol%2C+J) some more manuscripts which I authored in relation to this topic, as well as earlier papers doing fancy mathematics on some other topics.
 Fancier mathematics of those times is not yet public.